 • Allowed 9.2 yards per attempt when the defense failed to generate pressure, ranked 32nd.

-8. New Orleans Saints, Top Draft Pick Prediction: Carnell Tate, WR, Ohio State
+8. New Orleans Saints, Top Draft Pick Prediction: Keldric Faulk, DL, Auburn

 Best Draft Targets for the Saints with the 8th pick:

 • Wide Receiver: New Orleans needs someone to pair with Chris Olave (who is entering the final year of his contract).
 The Saints have long had an affinity for Buckeyes, making Carnell Tate an obvious candidate.
 Jordyn Tyson would also be a fit.
-Some teams might consider USC’s Makai Lemon in this range, but he’s slightly smaller than the type of receiver the Saints typically favor.
+USC’s Makai Lemon is slightly smaller than the type of receiver the Saints typically favor, but he can still fill the role of the high-volume slot weapon New Orleans needs.

 Who Calls the Shots in Saints Draft Room?